Oasis Of The Seas Review and Specifications

-- All Royal Caribbean Oasis-class ships are the world's first cruise vessels with a DNV Green Passport.
+All Royal Caribbean Oasis-class ships are world's first passenger vessels with a DNV Green Passport.
 This is a key element for the Clean Ship Design certificate.
 The certificate is not compulsory, but it shows the environmental commitment of the operator line Royal Caribbean International.
-Another interesting feature is that their hulls have special non-toxic covering that minimizes friction and saves fuel.
+Another interesting feature is that their hulls have a special non-toxic covering that minimizes friction and saves fuel.

 - The vessel contains 3300 ml (5300 km) of cables, which is roughly the width of the USA.

 - Central Park has 56 trees and bamboos, 62 vine plants, 12,500 plants.

 - AquaTheater's pool is 18 ft (5,5 m) deep and is one of the biggest pools at sea.

 - 2130 tons of fresh water are used onboard in 24 hours.